yannvanhalewyn/org-harvest-timesheet/README.md

 ![time sheet](/.github/timesheet.png)

-The file is separated into weeks, then into weekdays, then tasks.
+The file is separated into weeks, then weekdays, then tasks.
 Each task uses Org tags to specify the project.
-Every tag will be concatenated with a regex wildcard (.*) in order to search through harvest client and projects to find the correct project.
+Use the *%* character to represent a wildcard when searching for a client/project.

 ## Usage

 Install the [clojure tools.deps](https://clojure.org/guides/getting_started) and have a recent version of emacs (> 24) on your PATH.

-In order to use this tool, run it with:
+In order to test this tool immediately, use:

 ``` shell
 export HARVEST_ACCESS_TOKEN=xxx